Finding the top python packages and libraries that aren’t only popular, but get the job done isn’t easy. Here’s a list to help you out.

 Python packages and libraries

 To help you filter down a list of libraries and packages worth adding to your data science toolbox, we have compiled our top picks for aspiring and practicing data scientists.
 But you’ll also want to know how to best use these tools for tricky, real-world data problems.
-So instead of leaving you with yet another top choice list among a quintillion lists, we explain how to make the most of these libraries using real-world examples.
+So instead of leaving you with yet another top choice list among a quintillion list, we explain how to make the most of these libraries using real-world examples.

 You can learn more about how these packages fit into data science with Data Science Dojo’s introduction to Python course.